sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     >     tag: <incident-management-srv-image-version>
     > ```

-2. Change the value of `SAP_CLOUD_SERVICE` to `incidents`:
+3. Change the value of `SAP_CLOUD_SERVICE` to `incidentmanagementservice`:

     ```yaml[3]
     html5-apps-deployer:
       env:
-        SAP_CLOUD_SERVICE: incidents
+        SAP_CLOUD_SERVICE: incidentmanagementservice
     ```

-3. Run the following command to get the domain name of your Kyma cluster:
+4. Run the following command to get the domain name of your Kyma cluster:

     ```bash
     kubectl get gateway -n kyma-system kyma-gateway \